aldooenriquez/well_grounded_rubyist/README.md

 Progress so far:

-- [ ] Chapter 1.Bootsrapping your Ruby literacy
+- [x] Chapter 1.Bootstrapping your Ruby literacy
+- [ ] Chapter 2.Objects, methods, and local variables